The Top Go-To Microservices Frameworks for a Scalable Application

 Ballerina is data-oriented, graphical, and concurrent in nature, allowing devs to build a decoupled system from scratch.
 It’s designed to create network applications and systems that can provide networking services.

 Ballerina fits within the modern application development lifecycle despite being a specific system with definitive requirements.
-Along with its built-in tools for the flawless development of applications, it can easily integrate CI/CD tools, observing and monitoring tools, and cloud orchestration systems.
+With its built-in tools, it can easily integrate CI/CD tools, observing and monitoring tools, and cloud orchestration systems.
 It even has an intuitive feature of alerting the developers about possible security threats, network failures, and communication gaps while devs are typing the codes for seamless deployment services in the later stages.

 - Interactive design through visual representations, making it easy to understand.